 Scoring: For all items, responses are given values on a 0 to 5 point scale with 0 = Not at all TRUE and 5 = Completely TRUE.
 The items of the sexual satisfaction scale are summed to create a total where higher scores indicate higher levels of sexual satisfaction.
 The items of the sexual dissatisfaction scale are summed separately to create a total where higher scores reflect higher levels of sexual dissatisfaction.

-Dyadic Trust Inventory – 8 items
+Dyadic Trust Scale – 8 items

 Source: